What is aplastic anemia?

 How is aplastic anemia diagnosed and treated?

-Treatments for mild to serious cases of aplastic anemia include observation, medications, and blood and platelet transfusions.
-Some patients may require immunosuppressants such as cyclosporine or anti-thymocyte globulin (ATG).
-Corticosteroids such as methylprednisolone may also be part of the treatment regimen.
+Treatments for mild to serious cases of aplastic anemia include observation, medications, blood and platelet transfusions or therapy with immunosuppressive agents.

 Severe aplastic anemia (SAA) can be life-threatening, and therefore requires hospitalization for treatment.
 For patients with SAA, an allogeneic stem cell transplant is recommended and requires blood stem cells or bone marrow from a suitable, healthy donor.